utkarshb756/password-generator-website-in-html-css-javascript/README.md

 includeNumbers: Set to true if you want to include numbers in the generated password.
 includeSpecialChars: Set to true if you want to include special characters in the generated password.
 Feel free to experiment with these parameters to suit your specific requirements.
+Demo
+To see a live demo of the password generator website, you can visit the deployed site https://password-generator-by-utkarsh-bansal.netlify.app/
 Credits
 The project was developed by Utkarsh bansal